akielaries/akielaries.github.io/_pages/about.md

 ---

-Currently an undergraduate Computer Science student at Northern Arizona University with extensive coursework and interest in Cybersecurity, Pure & Applied Mathematics, Physics & Electrical Engineering.
+Currently an undergraduate Computer Science student at Northern Arizona University with extensive coursework and interest in Cybersecurity, Pure & Applied Mathematics, Electrical Engineering & Physics.

 I am currently working as a Software Engineering Intern with Juniper Network's Operating Systems team and as a Software Systems
 Engineer for NAU's Internet of Things (IoT) team and the [DiscoverCCRI CS/EE research project](https://discoverccri.org/){:target="\_blank"}.